Apotheosis, Home, Works

 What would it mean, I wondered, marching uphill with my backpack full of beans, to feel at home in my mind?
 To make a home of my mind, or for my mind?

 To feel a little less lost inside myself.
-To put things up there that shape me in ways I want to grow.
-To put bins in the corners, whiteboards on the walls, and exit signs in those rooms where I keep getting stuck.
+To put things on the walls that shape me in ways I want to grow.
+To put bins in the corners, or exit signs over doors in those rooms where I keep getting stuck.

 Or for that matter, I wondered, what would it mean to have a home in other people?